 As a newcomer to the Board of Trustees, I’m keen to join the established team, and use any knowledge or expertise I have with child development to best support the future of the school ensuring it is a place which produces the best of young men.

 We have two sons currently at Wellesley.
 I’m deeply appreciative of the numerous learning opportunities available at the school and the close individual attention that children receive.

-I am married to Christine and have two boys, Jonathan, now a Wellesley Old Boy, and Samuel in Year 7.
+I am married to Christine and have two boys, Jonathan and Samuel, both now Wellesley Old Boys.

 As an Old Boy myself, I wanted both my boys to experience and learn what I did as a youngster at Wellesley many years ago.